rakutentech/dotfiles-boshrelease/README.md

 On the other hand, you can just fork and modify this project, then use bosh to create, upload and deploy your own release.

 # BIG NOTES
-1. Bosh will re-dploy a VM if any of the templated files within it are changed.
-Since usually `dotfiles` are installed on every VMs, changing shrc properties (this should happen very rarely though) triggers not-desirable pain-in-the-ass *FULL re-deployment*.
-Be cautious to change shrc properties on production.
+1. Bosh will re-dploy a VM if any of the templated files is changed.
+Since `dotfiles` are installed on every VMs usually, changing shrc properties (should happen very rarely though) or updating release version triggers *FULL re-deployment*.
-2. Changing `shrc.extra_role_commands` also triggers *FULL re-deployment* of all `shrc` machines because `shrc` dumps properties (It's useful for inspecting what properties are passed to the VM).
-You can choose to disable `shrc.enable_properties_dump` to avoid full re-deployment but lose some convenience.
+2. `shrc.extra_role_commands` should be set as job properties, rather than globally, to avoid *FULL re-deployment* on changing.
 3. `shrc` is bound to `root`, `vcap` and `bosh_$TEMP` account.
 Means that when you su to `root`, `extra_commands` will be executed automatically with root priviledge.
 The extra commands are executed with `set -eu` for your flight safety.
 Don't shoot your feet.

 # What is done by default